SLM & DMLS: what is the difference?

 Waste in metal printing though comes in the form of support structure, which are crucial for the successful completion of a build but can increase the amount of the required material (and the cost) drastically.

 Metal SLM and DMLS parts have almost isotropic mechanical and thermal properties.
-They are solid with very little internal porosity (less than 0.2 - 0.5%).
+They are solid with very little internal porosity (less than 0.2 - 0.5% in the as-printed state and close to none after thermal processing).

 Metal printed parts have higher strength and hardness and are often more flexible than parts that are manufactured using a traditional method.
 However, they are more prone to fatigue.